-Ethically and culturally relevant strategies for conducting, interpreting, and reporting the results of qualitative, quantitative, and mixed research and/or program evaluation.
-Statistical methods and concepts.
+Ethically and culturally relevant strategies for conducting and reporting the results of research and program evaluation.
+Skillful consuming, interpreting, and applying counseling research findings in advocacy and service to clients.

 MAC 618 Social and Cultural Diversity (3)

 Exploration of the impact of social memberships and privilege/marginalization.
 Spiritual beliefs, heritage, acculturation.
 Social justice competence and cultural humility in counseling.